-- 5.129 The borough contains areas of best and most versatile agricultural land as well as large areas of land that are safeguarded for minerals.
-For the majority of the borough the agricultural land classification is not known; however, evidence suggests that there is best and most versatile agricultural land surrounding Telford, predominantly to the North116. - 5.130 The spatial strategy (Policy SP 1 to SP3) directs the majority of development towards Telford; therefore, it is likely that the proposed level of growth (Policies HO 1 & EC 1) will result long term negative effects through the permanent loss of some of these areas of high quality agricultural land surrounding Telford.
+- HO 1 & EC 1) will result long term negative effects through the permanent loss of some of these areas of high quality agricultural land surrounding Telford.
 At this stage the agricultural land classification in the rest of the borough is not known; however, it is assumed that the rural areas are likely to contain a greater quantity of high grade agricultural land.
 The spatial strategy (Policies SP 1, SP 2 and SP 3) therefore direct development away from the rural areas where the greatest quantity of high quality agricultural land is likely to be found.
-Draft Local Plan Policy SP 3 relates to development in the rural areas and seeks to protect best and most versatile agricultural land by using areas of poorer quality land in preference to higher quality land for new development.
+Local Plan Policy SP 3 relates to development in the rural areas and seeks to protect best and most versatile agricultural land by using areas of poorer quality land in preference to higher quality land for new development.
 This has the potential for a long term positive effect against this topic.
-It is recommended that a similar approach is taken when locating development around Telford and Newport. - 5.131 Development also has the potential to negatively affect soils by hindering future access to or use of mineral deposits.
+It is recommended that a similar approach is taken when locating development around Telford and Newport. - 5.133 Development also has the potential to negatively affect soils by hindering future access to or use of mineral deposits.
 Draft Local Plan Policy ER 2 ensures that any applications for non-mineral development within a Mineral Safeguarded Area that could sterilise that resource are not be granted unless a number of criteria are met.
-Policies ER 3, ER 4 & ER 5 relate to the exploitation of mineral resources and Policy ER 6 sets out general mineral development principles. - 5.132 Policies BE 9 and BE 10 ensure that development considers and mitigates the impacts of land instability in the borough, and ensures the appropriate management of contaminated land so as to not significantly affect health, infrastructure, water and air quality.
+Policies ER 3, ER 4 & ER 5 relate to the exploitation of mineral resources and Policy ER 6 sets out general mineral development principles. - 5.134 Policies BE 9 and BE 10 ensure that development considers and mitigates the impacts of land instability in the borough, and ensures the appropriate management of contaminated land so as to not significantly affect health, infrastructure, water and air quality. - 5.135 It is considered that there is sufficient mitigation provided through policies contained in the Local Plan to ensure that there will be no significant negative effects on soils.